Paperwork to Sell Land in South Carolina

 FAQs South Carolina Paperwork Land

-1. What Paperwork Do I Need to Sell Land in South Carolina?
+What Paperwork Is Required to Sell Land in South Carolina?

-Yes, South Carolina law requires a licensed attorney to oversee real estate closings.
-The attorney handles the title search, prepares closing documents, and ensures the deed is recorded, making sure the sale is legally binding.
+Yes.
+South Carolina is an attorney-closing state, which means a licensed real estate attorney must oversee the transaction.
+The attorney handles the title search, prepares closing documents, coordinates the signing, and ensures the deed is properly recorded.

-3. How Do I Transfer Ownership of Land in South Carolina?
+How Is Ownership of Land Transferred in South Carolina?

-Ownership is transferred through a deed, typically a General Warranty Deed.
-The deed must be signed, notarized, and filed with the county’s Register of Deeds to make the transfer official.
+Ownership is transferred through a deed, most commonly a General Warranty Deed or Special Warranty Deed.
+The deed must be signed, notarized, and recorded with the county Register of Deeds to make the transfer official.